Problematic Orchestra is a semi-professional contemporary chamber orchestra based in Whitehorse, Yukon.

 Under the direction of composer Daniel Janke, this eclectic ensemble is made up of approximately 24 musicians from a diverse musical diaspora.
 The ensemble presents a repertoire that crosses genres, blending the rigour of contemporary and classical music with improvisation and a modern sensibility.

 Longest Night Society

-The mandate of Longest Night Society is to support the development of Problematic Orchestra, and large ensemble music performance practice in Northern Canada.
-Current board members and staff include: Brendan Hanley-president; Katie Avery-vice president; Kim Tanner-treasurer; Joan Stanton-secretary; Andrea McColeman; and Daniel Janke-artistic director.
+The mandate of Longest Night Society is to support and nurture the development of a semi-professional chamber orchestra as a voice for new music in the North.
+Current board members and staff include: Brendan Hanley-president; Katie Avery-vice president; Kim Tanner-treasurer; Joan Stanton-secretary; Andrea McColeman; Lucas van de Ven and Daniel Janke-artistic director.

 For more information contact us.

 The 2018 solstice concerts with Problematic Orchestra directed by Daniel Janke, featured commissioned works from Bronwen Duncan, Olivier deColombel, Annie Avery, Scott Maynard, Micah Smith, Ben Barrett-Forrest, and Daniel Janke.

 Our theme for Longest Night 2018 was folksongs.

 : a traditional or composed song typically characterized by stanzaic form, refrain, and simplicity of melody: a song created by the people of a country or region : a song sung in folk music. – Webster

 The theme is inspired in part by composer Luciano Berios seminal work of the same title.
 The program was comprised of new works as well as contemporary arrangements of songs from various folk traditions, and from various time periods.